10 Products That Help Caregivers Get Organized

 Organize your caregiving binder with pocket dividers

-If there are loose items to store and keep track of, use these dividers with pockets.
+If there are loose items to store and track, use these dividers with pockets.
 They keep everything organized and contained in the binder.

 Caregivers keep important papers with a hole punch

-Caregivers find themselves with so many loose papers to keep track of.
+Caregivers often have numerous loose papers to manage.
 Store this portable 3-hole punch directly inside your binder so you’ll never lose it.

-Anytime you need to put important paperwork in the binder, this handy tool allows you to immediately punch the holes and put it away.
-This reduces the chance that papers will get misplaced or start piling up.
+Whenever you need to place necessary paperwork in the binder, this handy tool lets you punch the holes and store it immediately.
+This reduces the risk of papers being misplaced or piling up.

 Caregivers take notes on loose graph paper

-It’s more versatile because you can write notes as well as draw small charts or diagrams.
+It’s more versatile because you can take notes and draw small charts or diagrams.

 Add a zip pouch to your caregiving binder